 - Cause skin cancer

-The good news is there are things you can do to minimize the risk that comes with sun exposure.
+The good news is there are things you can do to minimize the risk.

-By taking the proper precautions and following this advice you and your loved ones can enjoy the sun.
+By taking the proper precautions and following these guidelines you and your loved ones can enjoy the sun safely.
 If you are having any problems after being in the sun, be sure to talk to your healthcare provider.